Public and commercial buildings

 Exhibition and corporate space

-We designed and built the new oak framed roof for this wonderful mediaeval tithe barn.
+We designed and built the new oak frame for this wonderful mediaeval tithe barn.
 We are very proud that this project won the highly commended award in the structures category at the 2004 Wood Awards.

 Abingdon School Boathouse